 Hawkedon Primary School is committed to safeguarding and promoting the welfare of children and expects all staff, visitors and volunteers to share this commitment.
 The school has a culture of openness and all adults are actively encouraged to speak up if they have any concerns regarding safeguarding.
 The school has robust procedures in place to ensure that all children are safe and cared for.

 The school has a safeguarding team and a safeguarding Governor to ensure that all aspects of child safety are regularly reviewed.
 These aspects include:-

 - Teaching children to be safe – online safety, taking care of each other and signs of abuse

 - Health and safety in and around the school

 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our safeguarding policy which can be viewed below.
 If you have concerns about a child please refer to the document below: 'What to do if you are worried about a child'.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will ensure that our concerns about pupils are discussed with parents and carers first unless we have reason to believe that such a move would be contrary to the child's welfare.

-All staff at the school receive annual child protection training and there are 4 designated members of staff and 1 governor who are the child protection leads: Mr Gareth O'Shea (Headteacher), Miss Laura Gordon (Deputy Head), Mrs Julie Morley (Inclusion Manager), Mrs Kathryn Clarke (Assistant Head), Mrs Catherine Evans (Safeguarding Governor), Mrs Gasson (Safeguarding Governor).
+All staff at the school receive annual child protection training and there are 4 designated members of staff and 1 governor who are the child protection leads: Mr Gareth O'Shea (Headteacher), Mrs Laura Barnes (Deputy Head), Mrs Julie Morley (Inclusion Manager), Mrs Kathryn Clarke (Assistant Head), Mrs Catherine Evans (Safeguarding Governor), Mrs Gasson (Safeguarding Governor).